 Flip side of the coin

-Assistance with writing and coding aside, I believe there is also a flip side of the coin.
+Assistance with writing and coding aside, I believe there is also a serious flip side of the coin.
 Overreliance and excessive use of this technology could degrade writing proficiency and programming skills.
 As Belgian universities allow LLM usage by their students, we urgently need to reform how we evaluate the quality of a student’s work now that we can’t rely on traditional assignments.
 I’ve learned a lot by struggling through my university classes’ programming projects, and I’m afraid I would have learned a lot less if I had easy access to software that completes my work for me.

 As an example of unethical and harmful misuse, we have ZetaForge, a no-code tool to “rapidly build and deploy advanced AI pipelines”.
 The video linked above demonstrates how they use their tool to generate a textual description of war scenario images, on which they use a large language model to suggest a course of action to military personnel.
 In their own words, their demonstration pipeline “can be deployed as is, without any modification.”
-I’m not looking forward to a future where we rely on statistical models outputting "As a large language model, I recommend shooting those people. 🔫🤠" as a military strategy to ensure civilian safety.
+I’m not looking forward to a future where we rely on statistical models outputting "As a large language model, I recommend opening fire. 🔫🤠"

 Personal ethics